grace154/my-react-app/README.md

 ## How to Use
 - Or visit the link above to view online.
 ## Features
-- Add new items dynamically
+- Adds new items dynamically
 - Real-time updates without page reload
 - Clean and minimal design
 ## Tech Stack